Josh Walker (footballer, born 1989): Bengaluru

 On 7 July 2014, Walker signed for reigning I-League champions Bengaluru FC, on a one-year contract qualifying as their club's "marquee player".
 He said "I am very excited to start this chapter of my career with the champions of India."
 Walker later asserted that the quality of Indian football was "a lot better than what I imagined".
 In his first season with the Indian club, the club won the Federation Cup defeating Dempo in the final.
 On 18 March 2015, he scored his first goal for the club, in an AFC Cup match against Warriors, scoring a penalty in the 36th minute.
 He scored his first I-League goal, by opening the scoring of a 4–1 victory over Sporting Clube de Goa.
 Walker extended his contract for a further year with Bengaluru at the end of the season, which will keep him at the club until the end of the 2015–16 I-League season.

 In January 2016, Walker was injured during an off season training session, with Goal reporting that it would take five months for him to recover.
 Missing the first two matches against Salgaocar and Aizawl FC, Bengaluru FC owner Parth Jindal confirmed his injury through his Twitter account.
 He was subsequently released and replaced by Irish midfielder Michael Collins, his former teammate at Scunthorpe.

 Edinburgh City

 On 4 January 2017, Walker, who was still recovering from the injury sustained while playing in India, signed an 18 month long deal with Scottish League Two club Edinburgh City.
 He scored his first goal for the club in a league match against Montrose in February.
 The goal was his fifteenth league goal of his career.
 He said that the goal was one of the better goals of his career.
 Walker was appointed as the club captain in May.
 He also signed a contract that was due to keep him with the club until May 2020.

-Ongoing knee injuries meant that he retired from playing football in August 2019.
+Dunbar United

+After a short spell at Dunbar, the club announced that Walker had retired from football on the 18th of June 2023.